solspace/ee-freeform/documentation/switching-from-classic.md

 The *Pro* version of Freeform Next includes integrations with several popular [Mailing List](mailing-list-integrations.md) and [CRM (Customer Relationship Management)](crm-integrations.md) API's, including [MailChimp](mailing-list-api-mailchimp.md), [Constant Contact](mailing-list-api-campaign-monitor.md), [Campaign Monitor](mailing-list-api-constant-contact.md), [Salesforce](crm-api-salesforce.md) and [HubSpot](crm-api-hubspot.md).
 We plan to add support for other API's in the future as well.

-## Are There Migration Options? <a href="#migration" id="migration" class="docs-anchor">#</a>
+## Migrating from Freeform Classic <a href="#migration" id="migration" class="docs-anchor">#</a>
-There currently is no migration options from Freeform Classic to Freeform Next.
-This is something we are looking into developing in the future though.
-However, Freeform Next can be used alongside classic Freeform/Freeform Pro installations if you're wanting to try out and/or switch to Freeform Next.
+Migration from Freeform Classic to the new Freeform is now available.
+Once you have installed the new Freeform, don't make any modifications to it, and then review the [Migration utility documentation](classic-migration.md) before running the migration utility.
+Freeform Next can be used alongside classic Freeform/Freeform Pro installations if you're wanting to try out and/or switch to Freeform Next.